RoboticAgents/project2-bebop/README.md

-# Project 2: Building Ethical and Aggressive Robots
+# Project 2: Navigation in the Air

 ## Hardware Requirements